 PUPIL PROGRESS MEETINGS

-Are meetings that we hold in school where senior staff and teachers work together to check the accuracy of children’s levels and ensure that we are doing everything possible to support individual children in achieving their potential.
+Are meetings we hold in school where senior staff and teachers work together to check the accuracy of assessments.
+We aim to ensure that we are doing everything possible to support individual children in achieving their full potential.

 TRACKING